 Michelle would like to thank Rachel Fuller, whose recommendation lead them to this fantastic opportunity.

 After receiving mentoring from our Music Directors and rehearsing with the choir, Blake and Michelle conducted and accompanied the choir singing Dirait-on by Morten Lauridsen in our July concert "Not Your Garden Variety".

-This is an opportunity for a young composer to receive a commission for a choral work which will be workshopped and performed by the choir.
+2 young composer will receive a commission for a choral work which will be workshopped and performed by the choir.
 The young composer will receive mentoring from our Director of Music who has considerable experience in commissioning choral works.
-Singing in the choir is a prerequisite for being considered.
-Choir members will be invited to submit a text for consideration by the composer.
-Applications close at the end of February.
+The composer will also sing in the choir.

 Youth Arts Leadership Programme